mohammad0914/Pursuit-Core-Web-Async-Await-Lab/README.md

 When we click, we should see the images of five cards, in a row, underneath our button.
 This should be familiar to you from our Dog API image rendering.
 In your button event listener, after your Axios request, loop through your five cards.
-Create `img` tags for each of them, give each a class of `.image`, set each `src` to a the card's image URL, and append them to the DOM underneath your `button` tag.
+Create `img` tags for each of them, give each a class of `.card`, set each `src` to a the card's image URL, and append them to the DOM underneath your `button` tag.

 Just like our Dog API project, when you click the button again, it should remove/replace each card with a new card.